scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 	;; The code headers for them are: //c#-raw  and //vb-raw ;;
 	;; These two new accepted language settings allow the LibLSLCC compiler to accept raw C# and VB code.
-	;; LibLSLCC will not generate a wrapper class for these code types, you must implement the entire script ;; class yourself when uploading 'csraw' or 'vbraw' scripts.
+	;; LibLSLCCCompiler will not generate a wrapper class for these code types, you must implement the entire script ;; class yourself when uploading 'csraw' or 'vbraw' scripts.
 	;;
 	;; example: